Student Access

 Below is an overview of class meetings.

-During our pre-workshop seminar meetings, each student (or pair of students) will lead a 15-minute presentation on one speaker's background readings.
-Your presentation should: (1) summarize the main arguments and key concepts from the readings, (2) identify important questions or tensions the readings raise, and (3) prepare the class to engage productively with that speaker's work.
+Description: Your presentation should: (1) summarize the main arguments and key concepts from the readings, (2) identify important questions or tensions the readings raise, and (3) prepare the class to engage productively with that speaker's work.
 You may use slides, handouts, or other materials as you see fit.
 This is not a formal lecture—think of it as helping your peers get oriented to material they've also read.
 Your presentation will be evaluated using a simple rubric focusing on clarity, accuracy, and whether you've identified substantive questions for discussion.
-Presentation dates will be assigned during our first class meeting.